 A Bit About MeTulips, oils, and animation

 My parents instilled in me at a very young age the importance of work ethic.
 Growing up, my parents had a booth at art festivals and many weekends were spent traveling with them across Michigan, Indiana and Ohio.
-My mother is a very talented artist (check out her latest endeavor—custom created faerie gardens) and my father is great at woodworking.
+My mother is a very talented artist and my father is great at woodworking.
 Together, they made a great team where they created knick-knacks, shelves and furniture that they sold and made a name for themselves among the arts and crafts circuit.

 This was around the time that the Nintendo NES came out to the masses, and I REALLY, REALLY, REALLY wanted one.
 All the “cool kids” had one.
 Why couldn’t I?!
 Well, I learned at a very young age—8 years old to be exact—that one doesn’t just get handed what they want in life.
 They have to work for it.
 And hard.